BDC Hamburger Icon

 3. Employees and employers must collaborate to achieve the best results.

-4. Employers should divide responsibilities among their team, trusting employees to carry out their tasks while providing the appropriate training and support.
+4. Employers should divide responsibilities among their team, trust employees to carry out their tasks, and provide the appropriate training and support.

 Taylor’s writing and attitude toward workforce management are often compared to the more authoritarian approach preferred by proponents of Weber’s management theory, with Taylor being credited as moving management practice in a more democratic and collaborative direction.